 The relationship between Teams and SharePoint

-As Teams gains more prominence across workplaces, Office subscribers have asked where SharePoint – the traditional collaboration hub of Office 365 – fits in to Microsoft’s new vision for enterprise communications and collaboration in the digital workplace.
+As Teams gains more prominence across workplaces, Office subscribers have asked where SharePoint – the traditional collaboration hub of Office 365 – fits in to Microsoft’s new vision for enterprise communications and collaboration.

 As seen in the image below, every team channel and subsite has a corresponding SharePoint page/site URL.

 SharePoint, OneDrive and Office 365 groups thus serve as the infrastructure and foundation for how your Microsoft Teams content is managed and stored on the backend.

 How Teams can work with SharePoint to improve the employee experience2>

 SharePoint is a powerful, effective tool for groups to store and share content and information amongst members.
 However, in today’s digital workplace – where technology is being used for an increasing amount of productivity needs and the “always-on” notion holds true for employees at all levels – organizations are looking for a unified platform that connects various productivity tools and real-time communication capabilities into one centralized location.
 That’s where Teams comes into play.

 Within a SharePoint team site, links to group conversations and calendars, notebooks, and more generally take you to other applications (Outlook, OneNote, Planner, etc.).
 This can cause delays, confusion, and headaches as employees constantly have to switch platforms depending on their current tasks.
 Teams brings these applications under one roof and therefore reduces the need to constantly switch between SharePoint and other applications when working with files and other productivity and communications tools.

 Users don’t have to leave Teams to access and work with their SharePoint files as they automatically appear in the “Files” tab on a Teams page: